John Paul McQueen: 2012−2017

-2019−present
+2019−2026

 Two years later, John Paul returns to the village after being summoned by Sally.
 Once he arrives, he was greeted by Sally, and he asked her what's the emergency and John Paul learns from Edward Hutchinson (Joe McGann) that Finn is released from prison and he and Sally need his help to get rid of Finn out of the village for good.
 John Paul disagrees on the idea.
 He later reunites with James and they have a drink together.

 After having a talk with James, John Paul agrees to help Sally and Edward to get rid of Finn.
 John Paul goes to Finn's house and comes face-to-face with Finn after five years.
 When Diane accuses Sally and Nancy for bullying her son, John Paul said it's his idea and when Finn tells John Paul that he has changed, John Paul believes him and knows that he has changed.
 Despite allowed him to come back anytime he wants, John Paul then tells him that he must start a new, fresh life away from the village and to be a good father to his daughter Bella.
 Finn agrees to reunite with Amber and their daughter, and later leaves.